logo

 How to Become a Radiology Technologist in Pennsylvania

-As of 2020, radiologic technologists were not required to be licensed in order to practice in the state of Pennsylvania.
+As of 2023, radiologic technologists were not required to be licensed in order to practice in the state of Pennsylvania.
 However, employers in the state typically look for candidates who have achieved certification through a nationally recognized body, such as the American Registry of Radiologic Technologists (ARRT).
 The process to become certified by the ARRT typically involves the following:

 1. Complete a diploma, certificate, or associate’s degree in your chosen modality.
 The ARRT requires that candidates for certification have an associate’s degree in any subject plus an appropriate education in at least one recognized modality.
+These can be the same degree program, but don’t have to be.

 2. Take and pass the ARRT exam.
-The ARRT offers content exams in all of the modalities in which it offers certification.
+The ARRT offers content exams in all the modalities in which it offers certification.
 A candidate must pass the exam in order to become certified.

 3. Maintain your registration.
 After receiving an initial credential, registered technologists (RTs) must complete an annual renewal process.
 RTs must also complete 24 hours of continuing education for every two-year period of registration.